 What we like about MoneyGram

-Money transfers can not only be received in cash but also on bank accounts and mobile wallets
+Flexible: Money transfers can be received in cash but also in bank accounts and on mobile wallets

 Most transactions settle instantly, which makes MoneyGram a good choice for urgent transfers

 What we dislike about MoneyGram

 Outside the US and Canada, you can only pay with a debit or credit card, or in cash at an agent location.

 More expensive than specialized online providers on average

 How to send money online with MoneyGram